 - a.
-For basic services to individuals, the banks will levy charges at the rates that are lower than the rates applied when the same services are given to non-individuals. - b.
-For basic services rendered to special category of individuals (such as individuals in rural areas, pensioners and senior citizens), banks will levy charges on more liberal terms than the terms on which the charges are levied to other individuals. - For the basic services rendered to individuals, banks will levy charges only if the charges are just and supported by reason. - d.
-For the basic services to individuals, the banks will levy services charges ad-valorem only to cover any incremental cost and subject to a cap. - Banks will provide to the individual customers upfront and in a timely manner, complete information on the charges applicable to all basic services. - Banks will provide advance information to the individual customers about the proposed changes in the service charges. - Banks will collect for services given to individuals only such charges which have been notified to the - h.
+For basic services to individuals, the banks will levv $\| \mathsf{The} \|$ charges at the rates that are lower than the rates reasonableness in fixing applied when the same services are given to non-communicating individuals. - b.
+For basic services rendered to special category of individuals (such as individuals in rural areas, pensioners and senior citizens), banks will levy charges on more liberal terms than the terms on which the charges are levied to other individuals. - c.
+For the basic services rendered to individuals, banks will levy charges only if the charges are just and supported by reason. - d.
+For the basic services to individuals, the banks will levy services charges ad-valorem only to cover any incremental cost and subject to a cap. - e.
+Banks will provide to the individual customers upfront and in a timely manner, complete information on the charges applicable to all basic services. - Banks will provide advance information to the individual customers about the proposed changes in the service charges. - g.
+Banks will collect for services given to individuals only such charges which have been notified to the customer. - h.
 Banks will inform the customers in an appropriate manner recovery of service charges from the account or the transaction.